jorabin/KeePassJava2/readme.md

 Hence, the creation of abstract Database interfaces rather than following the KeePass model exactly.

-KeePass is in effect defined by the code that Dominik writes to create and maintain the project.
-Hence, there is not much by way of definitive specification of KeePass files other than that code.
-There is a discussion of the [differences between KDBX version 3.1 and version 4](https://keepass.info/help/kb/kdbx_4.html).
+KeePass is in effect defined by the code that Dominik writes to create and maintain the project and [KDBX File Format Specification](https://keepass.info/help/kb/kdbx.html) describes the file format.
+There is also a discussion of the [differences between KDBX version 3.1 and version 4](https://keepass.info/help/kb/kdbx_4.html).
-There is also a discussion of the [enhancements in KDBX 4.1](https://keepass.info/help/kb/kdbx_4.1.html), as well as a discussion of [Key Files](https://keepass.info/help/base/keys.html#keyfiles).
+Additionally, there is a discussion of the [enhancements in KDBX 4.1](https://keepass.info/help/kb/kdbx_4.1.html), as well as a discussion of [Key Files](https://keepass.info/help/base/keys.html#keyfiles).

 Massive credit also to the folks over at [KeePassXC](https://keepassxc.org/) who wrote some [documentation](https://github.com/keepassxreboot/keepassxc-specs) about their understanding of various format things.
 Also, this is a